OSGeo/gdal/gdal/doc/source/drivers/raster/zarr.rst

 For Zarr V3, the dataset name recognized by the Open() method of the driver is a directory that contains a :file:`zarr.json` file (root of the dataset).

+For datasets on file systems where file listing is not reliable, as often with /vsicurl/, it is also possible to prefix the directory name with ``ZARR:``.

 Compression methods
 -------------------